-Life presents itself with hills and valleys, ups and downs or highs and lows.
-Science learns about historical events in specific areas by examining trees rings.
-On living trees for example, a core is taken and reviewed by experts.
+Life presents itself with hills and valleys, ups and downs, or highs and lows.
+Science learns about historical events in specific areas by examining tree rings.
+On living trees, for example, a core is taken and reviewed by experts.
 They then can determine the years of plenty or years of great stress.

-With this approach science finds what has built the character of the tree.
+With this approach, science finds what has built the character of the tree.
 Knowledge is obtained proving the tree needed storms (challenges), calm (resting), and bounty (success’) to gain strength.
-It is only through a varied life of difficulty (trails) and abundance (blessings) that a tree can in fact withstand nearly any challenge it is presented with.
-Too, it is through this growth that good times are deeply felt, knowing the foundation being built.
+It is only through a varied life of difficulty (trials) and abundance (blessings) that a tree can, in fact, withstand nearly any challenge it is presented with.
+Too, it is through this growth that good times are deeply felt, knowing the foundation is being built.

-Trees that are farm grown with either props that hold them up or assistance insuring there is never a need, can barely endure any difficulty presented as they grow.
-Constant lives of sameness, with no challenges, prove to be detrimental and even fatal.
-It may seem appropriate or even desired but experience shows protection from adversity strips moral fiber.
-When life presents difficulty there is nothing there to sustain them.
+Trees that are farm grown with either prop that holds them up or assistance ensuring there is never a need can barely endure any difficulty presented as they grow.
+Constant lives of sameness, with no challenges, prove detrimental and even fatal.
+It may seem appropriate or desired, but experience shows protection from adversity strips moral fiber.
+When life presents difficulty, there is nothing there to sustain them.

-We all have had trials, some may suggest more today than in recent history.
-I will suggest that if you were granted an opportunity to have a “do over.”
-Going back in life to remove a difficulty and could then see the life lessons that would be lost as a result; we would gladly take the trials or see them as blessings.
+We all have had trials.
+Some may suggest more today than in recent history.
+I suggest that if you were granted an opportunity to have a “do-over.”
+Going back in life to remove the difficulty and could then see the life lessons that would be lost.
+As a result, we would gladly take the trials or see them as blessings.

-Some of our greatest joy, our deepest learning and our foundation of faith have come by enduring these life lessons.
+Some of our greatest joy, deepest learning, and foundation of faith has come by enduring these life lessons.
 Don’t find yourself misunderstanding the value of experience; it builds your character.
-Don’t take from yourself the need for trails; they both sustain you and bring fulfillment.
+Don’t take from yourself the need for trials; they both sustain you and bring fulfillment.

 Your trials may seem at the time they are lived to be insurmountable.
-Know they aren’t and that they are times you would never give up if you understood what lie ahead.
+Know they aren’t and that they are times you would never give up if you understood what lies ahead.